bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+First extend the class component.
+Then set up with a constructor fuction and add state.
+Next, set up render function that renders some UI and returns JSX.

 2. Describe the different phases of the component lifecycle.

+Mounting: Initializes data in the constructor in this phase

+Updating: updates state, forcing a call to render.
+Any new props received from a parent will trigger updates to the child.

+Unmounting: Removes component from the screen. componentWillUnmount is called and can be used for any clean up.

 3. Demonstrate an understanding of class component lifecycle methods.

+componentDidMount: gets called after render

+shouldComponentUpdate: used to stop a component from calling render if necessary

+componentWillUnmount: used for any clean up you may need to do.

 4. Define stateful logic.

+stateful logic is logic that is built into a component.
+	can be a function that handles a click event;
+	a function that sets toggle state;
+  a function that formats data before it gets displayed

 5. Describe how to test a React component with React Testing Library.

+Import- import react-testing-library first
+Arrange - render a React element
+Act - use a method to search the DOM for a specific node Assert - use a Jest function to be confident of your test

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.